 If you thought Twitter was “instant”, try again.
 Until recently, live streaming from your event meant having an A/V crew set up the camera, lighting, and sound, with a rigid schedule in place; a major investment of time and money.
-Those days are over.
+Those days are over with crowdsourced live-streaming.
 Now there’s an app for that.

 Live-streaming now exists within every attendees’ hand with apps like Meerkat and Periscope.
 Meerkat recently made a big impact at SXSW in Austin, TX, as people from around the world had the ability to watch what was happening through the “eyes” of onsite attendees.

 Just a few days later, Twitter announced they had acquired Periscope, trumpeting an even better live-streaming experience.
 Today, Periscope was released to the world and, like Meerkat, is making a massive impact.
 Even more interestingly, it’s showing how valuable live streaming will be to events around the world.